Project management is more than achieving business goals within a timeframe.

 - Include precise numbers and business results to showcase the value you provided.

 Student or entry-level?
-Here are tips for your junior project management resume
+Here are some tips

 Let's be honest here for a second: